• Skip to primary navigation

 The outdoor pool at Fairmont Mont-Tremblant resort.
 Photo credit: Judy Antell

 Hotel ski resort prices are much lower in summer.
 We stayed at the luxury Fairmont Tremblant resort, which has a large outdoor pool and outdoor hot tub (plus indoor too for inclement weather) and a cold plunge pool.
-The hotel has a free guided nature walk and free yoga on weekends in summer and outdoor dining for those concerned about Covid-19.
+The hotel has a free guided nature walk and free yoga on weekends in summer and outdoor dining.

 Note: I won this trip to Mont-Tremblant.
 I would absolutely return on my own dime.
 And that dime goes further in Canada, with a favorable exchange rate.